rec0de/watchwitch-ios-companion/README.md

 Make sure [Theos](https://theos.dev/docs/) is installed on your computer.
 Dependencies and version incompatibilities can be tricky on linux, macOS might work more smoothly.

 You will also need [Cephei](https://hbang.github.io/libcephei/) installed on your iPhone.
 To use Cephei with Swift, you may have to copy the [module maps](modulemaps) to your `$THEOS/vendor/lib` folder, e.g. `cp modulemaps/Cephei/* $THEOS/vendor/lib/Cephei.framework/Modules`.
+This may not be necessary anymore with current versions of theos.

 Install the app:
 ```
+iproxy 2222 22
+export THEOS_DEVICE_IP=localhost
+export THEOS_DEVICE_PORT=2222
 make package install
 ```